 Some people just figure that you're probably so numb that you don't feel anything.
 Or they wax poetic over it, as if you go out, drifting gently away on a fluffy white cloud while the harps play and the angels sing.
 What a crock of bullshit.

 Nope… dying is a nasty business.
 When you are bleeding out of as many holes as I am, it doesn't take long for your body to go into shock.
 Numbness?
 Hell no, the pain is inconceivably excruciating.
-Even my hair hurts… and I've got a lot of hair… However, there is one cliché that does holds true… you do get cold.
+Even my hair hurts… However, there is one cliché that does holds true… you do get cold.
 But it's not like any kind of cold that I've felt before… it twists around your insides in such a way that you just know you will never feel warmth again.
 Despite the jacket that Roger wrapped over me, I can't stop shivering.

 Speaking of my partner… By this point, poor Rog is half naked; his belt tied around my upper thigh for a tourniquet, his jacket draped over me and his new dress shirt pressed against me in an effort to staunch the bleeding.
 As a token of gratitude, I manage to puke all over the both of us… Like I said, dying sux.